urbanjost/M_matrix/README.md

 The biggest advantage lala(3f) provides over most other configuration file processors is that expressions, conditionals, and inclusion of other files are supported.
 Basically, your configuration files become embeddable code.

+Additionally, the included lala(1) program can read any such configuration file and then let you inspect the values.

+It is not intrinsically hierarchial nor directly support compound types, however.

 ## INTERACTING WITH PROGRAM DATA